gmstanle/coronary-progenitor-scRNAseq/README.md

 Open e12_iRPCA/e12_iRPCA.Rmd in RStudio

 Run all chunks to group cells based on iterative rPCA.
+Each iteration of rPCA has a folder with the results from rPCA on that group of cells.
+The first iteration is in the folder all_r1 and starts at the second chunk of the R notebook e12_iRPCA.Rmd. rPCA has been pre-computed for each step and the PC scores are stored in a file "PC_allscores.csv" in each iteration's folder (e.g. "all_r1/PC_allscores.csv").
+These files contain the default PC scores (columns "PC1", "PC2", ...) as well as the sum-of-60 scores ("PC1.score", "PC2.score", ...).
+The pipeline uses only the modified sum-of-60 scores.
+The cutoffs used for iterating and defining cell types are hard-coded into each

 To re-do the pipeline fully manually, set recalculate.pca <- TRUE.
-This may require changing some of the cutoffs in each step, but the file e12_iRPCA.pdf can be used as a guide for clustering.
+This may require changing some of the cutoffs in each step, and the file e12_iRPCA.pdf can be used as a guide for clustering.

+Cell cluster are added to the metadata file (data/e12_subtypeInfo.Rdata) in the second-to-last chunk.
+In the last chunk, the average expression of *in situ* validated marker genes is plotted across all clusters.

 ## Running PDT (pairwise discreteness test)